T-tssxuan/data_structure_algorithm/algorithm/Readme.md

 such as: 2 2 3 4 -2 -3 can transform to: -2 -2 3 4 -2 3

 Source: 一点资讯

+Solution:
+    1. The maximum sequence comes from 2 kind, a: all reverse, b: reverse and no reverse.
+    2. So the maximum result can be: max subsequence of reversed one, or the sequence composed in the form:
+        [max prefix reversed sum][origin sequence sum][max suffix reversed sum] O(n ^ 2)

 ```
 #### 3. [distinct subsequences](./code/distinct_subsequences.cpp)
 ```